MagnetarRocket/Program-presenter/README.md

 - Window shading by right-clicking on a window titlebar
 - Window moving by holding down `Alt` (configurable) and clicking anywhere on a window
+- Built-in menu acessed via the right mouse-button by default, menu can be ajusted by the user.
+- Window menus, can use window hints a-la the motif wm.
 - Built-in keyboard binding support by adding items to the `[keyboard]` section of `~/.config/progman/progman.ini` such as `Win+L = exec xlock`
 - Built-in mouse button binding on the desktop by adding items to the